 Words that Cause Damage

 Please recognize that our words can bite and devour each other.
 They can also cause damage to others who pick up the residual shrapnel that bursts forth from those toxic words.
 We may THINK that our words are directed at our spouse, but that can be deceiving.
-To understand this better, please read: Spouses Arguing in Front of Others and also, Disagreeing in Front of Others.
+To understand this better, please read: Spouses Arguing in Front of Others and also, Spouses Fighting in Front of Children.

 Prayerfully consider that: